ndiego/genesis-featured-page-advanced/readme.txt

 1. Admin and frontend view of the Genesis - Featured Page Advanced widget.
 Highlights normal usage and advanced usage.

 == Changelog ==

+= 1.9.1 =
+* Improved a11y support
+* Added filter to page title headings

 = 1.9.0 =
 * Added the option for a Custom Page Title